core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Member names as keys

 The following example shows the encoding of a 'server' list instance using names.
 Encoding rules of each 'list' instance are defined in {{container-with-name}}.

-Application payloads carrying a list (e.g. CoAP Content-Format) SHOULD include the namespace-qualified list name.
-In this case, the simple form of the member name may be used for the list members sharing the same namespaces.

 Definition example from {{RFC7317}}: